Characters for Edge Town.

-- Killer Rabbit: Looks like a cute college fresman.
+- Killer Rabbit: Looks like a cute college freshman.
 One of the contenders for "Greatest Killer Alive."

-- Made of Iron: Her Shapeshifting means she has no vital organs to loose.
+- Made of Iron: Her Shapeshifting means she has no vital organs to lose.
 Any damage will be healed quite quickly.

 - Obligatory War Crime Scene: Causes a lot of those.